xddq/schema2typebox/README.md

 ## Use Case

 - You got **JSON schemas** that you want to validate your data against.
 But you also want **automatic type inference** after validating the data.
-You habe chosen [typebox](https://github.com/sinclairzx81/typebox) for this, but figured that you would need to manually create the typebox code.
+You have chosen [typebox](https://github.com/sinclairzx81/typebox) for this, but figured that you would need to manually create the typebox code.
 To avoid this pain, you simply use `schema2typebox` to generate the required code for you🎉.